beerify/map/README.md

 ## Data
+- Data was scraped from Twitter and Google Places
+- Each province has its own json file in /data/{PR}.json
+  - ie: /data/ON.json etc
+- This is the backend there is no database

+### Errors in Data
+The scripts that imported the data are quite imperfect.
+Please create an issue or submit a pull request to help fix

+### Ontario Specific Data (Not Implemented)
 - A CSV was exported from a spreadsheet provided by Jordan St. John
 - It was converted to json using this [online converter](https://csvjson.com/csv2json)
 - [jq](https://github.com/stedolan/jq/wiki/Installation) was used to add and remove keys